Richard Solomons

 Richard Leslie Solomons (born 9 October 1961) is a British businessman.
 He was the chief executive of InterContinental Hotels Group until July 2017, when he was succeeded by Keith Barr.
-He is currently Chair of Rentokil Initial.
+He is chair of Rentokil Initial.

 Education

-Solomons has a BA in Economics from the University of Manchester.
+Solomons has a BA in economics from the University of Manchester.

 Career

 Solomons qualified as a chartered accountant with KPMG in 1985.
 He then worked in investment banking with Hill Samuel Bank for seven years, including two years in New York.
 He joined InterContinental Hotels Group in 1992.

 Solomons was at IHG for nearly two decades before taking the helm in 2011.
-He served as Chief Executive of Intercontinental Hotels from July 2011 to July 2017.
+He was Chief Executive of Intercontinental Hotels from July 2011 to July 2017.
 Prior to this role, he was Chief Financial Officer, and before that Head of Commercial Development since June 2009.

 According to The Daily Telegraph, "Solomons' long tenure at the company should make it one of the FTSE's more seamless successions".

 Solomons is non-executive director and chairman of the advisory committee to Hotelbeds.